trufflepig-ai/better-github-search/README.md

 ## Indexing GitHub Repositories

-To index GitHub repositories, you can use the [Trufflepig](https://www.trufflepig.ai/) API.
-This API provides a simple and efficient way to index GitHub repositories and perform semantic search. index_github.ipynb contains the code to index GitHub repositories using Trufflepig.
+To index GitHub repositories, we used the [trufflepig](https://www.trufflepig.ai/) API.
+This API provides a simple and efficient way to index unstructured data and perform semantic search. index_github.ipynb contains the code we used to index GitHub repositories in trufflepig.

+You can use this repo as an example of how to quickly setup a custom semantic search engine on your unstructured dataset.